MEBANNED/fun-periodic-table/README.md

-# 🌟 Fun Periodic Table for Kids — Long Description
+# 🌟 Fun Periodic Table for Kids

 Welcome to the **Fun Periodic Table for Kids**, an interactive, colorful, and wonderfully playful way for children to explore the world of elements!
 Instead of a serious adult-style chart, this version turns each element into a tiny character with a personality, a fun fact, and a story to tell.